 Extractors in the kitchen surface

 Users who prefer a minimalist style of design and prefer their view of the hob to be unobstructed will find that a hob hood is ideally suited to their needs.
-It is installed on a modular basis between one or two hobs, Teppan Yaki plates or woks.
+The modular design can be installed between two hobs or between a hob and Teppan Yaki.
 Complete freedom in combining different elements means you can design your own unique cooking centre.
-Another option is a Fusion hob – a hob with a range hood already integrated.
+Another option is the CombiCookTop – a hob with its own integrated range hood.
 Its design is stripped back to the essentials and blends perfectly into its surroundings.
 The OptiLink function switches the range hood on and off and automatically adjusts the extraction power in response to the cooking process.
-Because both of these extractors are situated right next to the pans, they draw the vapours downwards directly from the source.
+Because both of these extractors are situated right next to the pans, they draw the vapours downwards directly.
 A downdraft, on the other hand, is installed behind the hob and moves to pan height when in use.
 It is particularly suitable for panorama hobs.

-The perfect combination: Our Fusion hob already features an integrated range hood that draws down cooking vapours from right next to your pots and pans.
+The perfect combination: Our CombiCookTop range includes Hobs hobs that have a range hood integrated into the glass of the hob itself, allowing vapour to be extracted right where it is produced.
 Just like in hob hoods, the collection tray can be removed and cleaned in the dishwasher.

 For plenty of headroom and a puristic kitchen design: The hob hood is installed in the kitchen surface and the cooking vapours are drawn down directly.
 Thanks to the recessed collection tray, there are no spillages and cleaning is quick and practical.
-The tray has a storage capacity of 0.5 litres.
-It can be easily removed from its trough and cleaned in the dishwasher together with the metal grease filter.
+The collection tray has a capacity of 500 ml and can be easily removed from the recess along with the metal grease filter and cleaned in the dishwasher.

 For island cooking units